 This style also applies to all the other HTML elements having an attribute value for the class as ‘square’.
 An element having the same class attribute value helps us in reusing the styles and avoids unnecessary repetition.
 Additionally, the Class Selector is beneficial because it permits us to add several classes to a particular element.
 We can add more than one class to the attribute by separating each class with space.

 Here square, bold and shape are three different types of classes.

 The CSS Attribute selector styles content according to the attribute and the attribute value mentioned in the square brackets.
 No spaces can be present ahead of the opening square bracket.

 This CSS code would be a match for the following HTML element.

 Similarly, if the value of the attribute ‘type’ changes, the Attribute selector would not match it.
 For example, the selector would not match the attribute if the value of ‘type’ changed from ‘text’ to ‘submit’.
 If the attribute selector is declared with only the attribute, and no attribute value, then it will match to all the HTML elements with the attribute ‘type’, regardless of whether the value is ‘text’ or ‘submit’.

 We can also make use of attribute selectors with no specification of a value outside the square brackets.
 This will help us to target the attribute only, regardless of the element.
 In our example, it will target based on the attribute ‘type’, regardless of the element ‘input’.
 CSS Selectors help us to simplify our code and enable us to utilize and reuse the same CSS code for various HTML elements.
 They help us in styling specific segments and portions of our webpage.
 They provide us with the option of uniformly styling similar elements in our web page.
 CSS selectors are thus, an important part of the learning curve of CSS.

 This has been a guide to Types of CSS Selectors.
-Here we have discuss the different types of CSS selectors with example.
+Here we have discussed the different types of CSS selectors with respective examples.
 You can also go through our other suggested articles to learn more –